AnthonyMichaelTDM/CSE140-Final-Project/Report.md

     /// is the program over
     ///
     /// # Returns
-    ///
     /// `true` if the program is over, `false` otherwise
     #[must_use]
     pub fn is_done(&self) -> bool {
         ... // implementation omitted
-        // true if the program counter is at the end of the instruction memory
+        // true if the program counter is at the end of the
-        // and all stages are flushed
+        // instruction memory, and all stages are flushed }
-    }

     /// Main loop of the CPU simulator